djferen/Portfolio/README.md

 **Cloud CI Environment**

-There is support for Github Action code for building and testing on github.com and running the same Github action code in the Github cloud enviroments, see [Github Workflow](.github/workflows/cmake-single-platform.yml).
+There is support for Github Action code for building and testing the Github action code in the Github cloud enviroments, see [Github Workflow](.github/workflows/cmake-single-platform.yml).

 **Local CI Environment**

-There is support for Github Action code for building and testing on github.com and running the same Github action code locally with [act](https://github.com/nektos/act).
+There is support for Github Action code for building and testing locally; how to run the Github action code locally with [act](https://github.com/nektos/act).

 **Implementation Note**